BiancaMass/Automated_PCA_MDIBL/README.md

 	10. ExperimentNamescree_plot.png : Regular scree plot of the experiment.

-	11. ExperimentNamesd\_histogram.png : Histogram of the raw standard deviations (of each gene acrosss all samples).
+	11. ExperimentNamesd\_histogram.png : Histogram of the raw standard deviations (of each gene across all samples).
 The dotted line represent filtering threshold as indicated in json\$input\_variables$mean\_precentage_threshold.

 	12. ExperimentNameZ\_mean_sd.png : mean vs. standard deviation of each gene across all samples after Z-transormation (sd should be == 1, mean should be very close to 0).